It had that barbershop vibe, the relaxed atmosphere where people kicked back, dug the crates, and talked music.

 There were posters and promotional displays but they couldn’t outshine the album artwork.
 Marketing started from the bottom up.
 Consumption was based on peer recommendations.

 You only need to listen to a few DJs and curators to know what’s good.
-These are the same crate diggers you speak to in the record store.
-The only problem is that these record stores are now closing down.
+These are the same crate diggers you used to speak to in the record stores which are now mostly nonexistent.

 Taste is not universal.
 It’s personal yet relatable and trustworthy, especially if it’s coming from a respected source.

 Stepping into a particular record store once meant openness and experimentation, the willingness to try new sounds and share tracks with others.

 In the absence of music shops, music lost some of its frequency and culture fell on deaf ears.